0yech/inception/DEV_DOC.md

 In `inception/srcs/requirements` you will find every service containers. they have folders named `conf` for config and `tools` for entrypoint scripts.

 You can use `docker exec -it [CONTAINER_NAME]` to enter the containers interactively.

+Volumes and networks can be edited in `inception/srcs/docker-compose.yml`